FOSS-Cell-GECPKD/OpenHack-20/README.md

 1. Create a GitHub account
 2. Join the FOSS Cell's Gitter community chat room using your GitHub account: https://gitter.im/FOSS-Cell-GECPKD/community
 3. We'll send an invite to you by mail for joining FOSS Cell's Github org
-4. Select one or more projects you'd like to work on from the list given below
+4. Select one or more projects you'd like to work on from the list given below (you can also suggest a new idea)
 5. There are repositories for all the projects and you can join the Gitter chat room using the button in your project's readme.
-6. Get a better understanding of the git workflow
+6. Select the maintainer of your project from your team and let us know
 7. Sign up for GitHub student education pack with your COLLEGE email ID: https://education.github.com/pack (free access to lot of helpful resources while you're a student)
 8. Have discussions with your team and divide the work
 9. Start building!